 One technique used to account for microstructural nuances is to use an analytical equation to model behavior.
-These equations are developed empirically by witnessing controlled experiments and generating a relationship between all relevant variables that match the observed outcomes.
+Engineers develop these equations empirically by witnessing controlled experiments.
+Then, they generate a relationship between all relevant variables that match the observed outcomes.

-Semi-analytical methods can be defined as direct micro/macro procedures for which the local constitutive equations and criteria are evaluated at the local scale using explicit relations to establish the link between the macroscopic behavior with microstructural responses.
+We define semi-analytical methods as direct micro/macro procedures for which the local constitutive equations and criteria are evaluated at the local scale and explicit relations are used to establish the link between the macroscopic behavior with microstructural responses.

 Some of these techniques aim to homogenize the properties of the local scale; others attempt to capture nonlinear behavior via curve fitting and progressive damage approaches.
 Many of the most famous techniques, such as those evaluated in the World Wide Failure Exercises, are related to the analysis of unidirectional composites.
 There are others that relate to spherical or oblong inclusions.
 The key is that the user must be very aware of the assumptions and bounds of their model when employing one of these techniques.